Ly900/Project-1-Memory-game/readme.md

 * see a tally at the end with the number of clicks it took me to win the game.

-* click a button to see reset the board so I can play again.
+* click a button to reset the board so I can play again.

 ##Pseudocode Plans
 ###Day 1